Showcase Your Talent on a Global Stage

 Are you an applicant with further questions?

-If you would like to find out more information about the Brentwood International Music Competition or the Specialist Music Programme at Brentwood School, please read our Frequently Asked Questions using the button below or contact the Director of Music, Florian Cooper.
+If you would like to find out more information about the Brentwood International Music Competition or the Specialist Music Programme at Brentwood School, please read our Frequently Asked Questions using the button below or contact the Head of Brentwood School of Music, Florian Cooper.